darrelltzj/wdi-project-1-darrelltzj/README.md

 ![Cat Gif](http://rs1366.pbsrc.com/albums/r779/mariperquinto/0550661001369318673_zpsc3a722ef.gif~c200)

-However, as HTML Canvas API was used in the making of the game, the canvas has to be cleared each time to remove and replace the previous positions of the characters and raindrops.
-The cat gif thus remains stationary like this:
+However, as [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) was used in the making of the game, the canvas has to be cleared each time to remove and replace the previous positions of the characters and raindrops.
+The cat gif to remain stationary like this:

 ![Stationary cat](http://i.imgur.com/IK7Vw7H.png)

-To work around this, the cat gif layers were separated.
+As a workaround , the cat gif layers were separated.

 ![0](http://i.imgur.com/IK7Vw7H.png)
 ![1](http://i.imgur.com/IK7Vw7H.png)